-She was gentle and soft-spoken, and always supportive.
+Gentle and soft-spoken, she was always supportive.
 She allowed me to guide the direction of our discussions and initially asked me how I envisioned myself as “recovered.”
 I do not doubt her intentions- I believe she genuinely wanted to help me.
 The problem was, she often spoke to my eating disorder, and not to me.
 She heard my fears and concerns of gaining too much weight, of passing my “target weight goal” and of becoming “obese.”

-In her attempts to reassure me that this would not happen, she was actually reinforcing diet culture’s message that gaining “too much weight” IS a bad thing, is something that needs to be avoided, and is something we could control.
+In her attempts to reassure me that this would not happen, she was actually reinforcing diet culture’s message that gaining “too much weight” IS a bad thing.
+That it is something that needs to be avoided.
+And something we could control.

 By simply GIVING me a target weight- she was reinforcing the lie from diet culture that weight defines health and should be manipulated and controlled.

 I sat in silence while she looked over my meal logs, wishing I could read her mind.
 She was pleased I had gained more weight.
 Yet, she didn’t know that lately I had been shrinking my serving sizes.
 Had she had asked about the foods I was choosing, maybe she would realize I was sticking only to “safe” foods.
 But she didn’t ask.
 Instead she looked up and said, “Now that you are almost weight restored- your portion sizes are going to look a little smaller.
 Instead of your food covering your entire plate, you will see more of the plate.”

 I wondered if this is what whiplash felt like.
 All that time in treatment the focus had been on eating MORE.
 Allowing MORE food in.
 More variety.
 Larger portions.
 Higher weight.

 But now, I must have reached the end point, the limit.
 And it sounded like the rules had just changed.

 Pump The Breaks